-The ADL Initiative is collaborating with the National Training and Simulation Association (NTSA) for iFEST, an innovation-, instruction-, and implementation- themed Federal eLearning Science and Technology (FEST) symposium. iFEST is open to military, government, industry, and academia professionals involved with distributed learning.
-This year’s theme focuses on the Future Learning Ecosystem.
+The ADL Initiative collaborated with the National Training and Simulation Association (NTSA) for iFEST, an innovation-, instruction-, and implementation- themed Federal eLearning Science and Technology (FEST) symposium. iFEST was open to military, government, industry, and academia professionals involved with distributed learning.
+This year’s theme focused on the Future Learning Ecosystem.

-The Advanced Distributed Learning (ADL) Initiative will host a Total Learning Architecture (TLA) Hackathon as part of the 2018 iFEST symposium, at the ADL Initiative office (walking distance from the Hilton Alexandria Mark Center) 26 - 27 August.
-For those interested in participating, registration is required.
-Please click here.
+The Advanced Distributed Learning (ADL) Initiative hosted a Total Learning Architecture (TLA) Hackathon as part of the 2018 iFEST symposium, at the ADL Initiative office (walking distance from the Hilton Alexandria Mark Center) 26 - 27 August.

-The goal of this 24-hour event is to create an opportunity for a broad community of experts to explore the TLA.
-Hackathon participants will conduct hands-on exercises to investigate the potential of learning analytics, identify new ways to visualize collected data, and expose gaps in the practical use of xAPI across different types of media.
+The goal of this 24-hour event was to create an opportunity for a broad community of experts to explore the TLA.
+Hackathon participants conducted hands-on exercises to investigate the potential of learning analytics, identify new ways to visualize collected data, and expose gaps in the practical use of xAPI across different types of media.

-Participants will have the opportunity to network with experienced developers, educators, and data scientists, to learn best practices for implementing, structuring, storing, and processing xAPI data and other data generated by TLA components at scale.
-Participants will also gain valuable insight into different components of the TLA, its data structures, its roadmap, and the relevant technologies that are available for implementation today, and they will have the opportunity to provide feedback to the ADL Initiative on the TLA’s ongoing development.
+Participants had the opportunity to network with experienced developers, educators, and data scientists, to learn best practices for implementing, structuring, storing, and processing xAPI data and other data generated by TLA components at scale.
+Participants also gained valuable insight into different components of the TLA, its data structures, its roadmap, and the relevant technologies that are available for implementation today, and they had the opportunity to provide feedback to the ADL Initiative on the TLA’s ongoing development.

-The ADL Initiative will provide a large set of TLA data that participants can aggregate, analyze, and visualize.
-All participants will be required to use their own personal computers and software tools that they feel are best suited to work with this data.
+The ADL Initiative provided a large set of TLA data that participants aggregated, analyzed, and visualized.
+All participants were required to use their own personal computers and software tools that they felt were best suited to work with this data.

-The Hackathon will start at 1300 on Sunday, 26 August and conclude the next afternoon at 1300.
+The Hackathon started at 1300 on Sunday, 26 August and concluded the next afternoon at 1300.

 Bror Saxberg, M.D., Ph.D.